 We will discuss this at greater length at your initial session.
 In general, therapy is most effective on a consistent basis.
 Typically, weekly or biweekly sessions are recommended for a period of three to four months.
 After an active phase of consistent therapy, some patients opt to end sessions and others return as needed for maintenance or booster sessions.
 The process of ending therapy is called termination and this can be a very valuable part of treatment.
 At the conclusion of therapy, patients are typically encouraged to meet for a termination session to review their progress and treatment.

 WHAT TYPE OF PATIENTS DOES DR. VIGIL TREAT?

-Dr. Vigil treats individuals across the lifespan and provides psychotherapy, as well as psychological testing.
-She sees adults as well as minors in elementary, middle and high school.
+Dr. Vigil treats children ages 8 and up, as well as adolescents and adults.
+She also provides gifted testing.
 Dr. Vigil treats a variety of concerns including depression, trauma and anxiety.
 Dr. Vigil works with individuals seeking increased personal growth and life satisfaction.
 Additionally, she also works with individuals dealing with specific stressors or clinical disorders, such as generalized anxiety or major depressive disorder.

 FOR MINOR PATIENTS, ARE PARENTS INVOLVED IN THEIR CHILD’S TREATMENT?

 Yes, Dr. Vigil believes it is important for parents to be involved in their child’s treatment, especially in cases with younger children.
 Although Dr. Vigil will work hard to maintain a minor’s confidentiality, she will want parents to share impressions of progress or setbacks and help children generalize skills outside of therapy.
 In some cases, parents may be asked to come in for separate parenting sessions without their child present, depending on the nature of the presenting problem.